avivm-lang/akeyless-github-action/README.md

           static-secrets: '{"/akeyless-github-action/github-static-secret":"my_first_secret"}'
 ```

-### Setting up JWT Auth
+### Setting up JWT Auth from the Akeyless Console

-To configure AKeyless and grant your repositories the necessary permissions to execute this action:
+To configure Akeyless and grant your repositories the necessary permissions to execute this action:

-1. Create a GitHub JWT Auth method in AKeyless if you don't have one (you can safely share the auth method between repositories)
+1. Create a GitHub JWT Auth method in Akeyless if you don't have one (you can safely share the auth method between repositories):
-    1. In AKeyless go to "Auth Methods" -> "+ New" -> "OAuth 2.0/JWT".
+    1. In Akeyless go to "Auth Methods" -> "+ New" -> "OAuth 2.0/JWT".
     2. Specify a name (e.g. "GitHub JWT Auth") and location of your choice.
     3. For the JWKS Url, specify `https://token.actions.githubusercontent.com/.well-known/jwks`
-    4. For the unique identifier use `repository`.
+    4. For the unique identifier, use `repository`.
 See note (1) below for more details.
     5. You **MUST** click "Require Sub Claim on role association".
 This will prevent you from attaching this to a role without any additional checks.
-If you accidentally forgot to set subclaim checks, then any GitHub runner owned by *anyone* would be able to authenticate to AKeyless and access your resources... **that make this a critical checkbox**.
+If you accidentally forgot to set sub-claim checks, then any GitHub runner owned by *anyone* would be able to authenticate to Akeyless and access your resources... **that make this a critical checkbox**.
 See the [GitHub docs](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#configuring-the-oidc-trust-with-the-cloud) for more details.
-2. Create an appropriate access role (if you don't already have one)
+2. Create an appropriate access role (if you don't already have one):
-    1. In AKeyless go to "Access Roles" -> "+ New"
+    1. In Akeyless go to "Access Roles" -> "+ New"
     2. Give it a name and location, and create it.
     3. Find your new access role and click on it to edit it.
     4. On the right side, under "Secrets & Keys", click the "Add" button to configure read access to any static or dynamic secrets you will fetch from your pipeline.
-3. Attach your GitHub JWT Auth method to your role
+3. Attach your GitHub JWT Auth method to your role:
     1. Once again, find the access role you created in step #2 above and click on it to edit it.
     2. Hit the "+ Associate" button to associate your "GitHub JWT Auth" method with the role.
     3. In the list, find the auth method you created in Step #1 above.
-    4. Add an appropriate sub claim, based on [the claims available in the JWT](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token).
+    4. Add an appropriate sub-claim, based on [the claims available in the JWT](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token).
 See note (2) below for more details.
     5. Save!

 After following these steps, you'll be ready to use JWT Auth from your GitHub runners!

-**(1) Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, talk to AKeyless for more details.
+**(1) Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, [contact support](https://www.akeyless.io/submit-a-ticket/) for more details.

-**(2) Note:** Subclaim checks allow AKeyless to grant access to specific workflows, based on the claims that GitHub provides in the JWT.
-Using the example JWT from [the documentation](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a subclaim check in AKeyless (using example below) to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.:
+**(2) Note:** Sub-claim checks allow Akeyless to grant access to specific workflows based on the claims that GitHub provides in the JWT.
+Using the example JWT from [the documentation](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a sub-claim check in Akeyless, using the example below, to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository:

 ```
 repository=octo-org/octo-repo